wrld3d/wrld-sdk-samples/android/README.md

 1. Open Android Studio and if prompted about a missing SDK, (minimally) install the `SDK` and `SDK Platform`.
 2. Select `Open an existing Android Studio project`
 3. Navigate to the [wrld-sdk-samples](https://github.com/wrld3d/wrld-sdk-samples/tree/master) directory and hit `Ok`.
-4. Once project configuration completes, Open the `Build Variants` pane using the button on the lower-left side, and from the `Build Variant` dropdown, ensure `normalDebug` is selected.
+4. Once project configuration completes, Open the `Build Variants` pane using the button on the lower-left side, and from the `Build Variant` dropdown, ensure `debug` is selected.

 ## Speeding up build times